Loss distributions for modeling claim severity In this part, we will focus on the following aspects to discuss the distributions:

 d l d μ = ∑ i = 1 n log ( x i ) σ 2 − 2 n μ 2 σ 2 = 0 ⇒ ∑ i = 1 n log ( x i ) σ 2 = n μ σ 2 ⇒ n μ = ∑ i = 1 n log ( x i ) ⇒ μ ^ = ∑ i = 1 n log ( x i ) n = log ( x i ) ‾ \begin{align*} \frac{dl}{d\mu} &= \frac{\sum_{i=1}^n \log(x_i)}{\sigma^2} - \frac{2n\mu}{2\sigma^2} = 0 \\ \\ &\Rightarrow \frac{\sum_{i=1}^n \log(x_i)}{\sigma^2} = \frac{n\mu}{\sigma^2} \\ \\ &\Rightarrow n\mu = \sum_{i=1}^n \log(x_i) \\ \\ &\Rightarrow \hat{\mu} = \frac{\sum_{i=1}^n \log(x_i)}{n} = \overline{\log(x_i)} \end{align*}

-Then, solve for σ 2 \sigma^2 , we have
+Then, solve for σ 2 \sigma^2

 d l d σ 2 = − n 2 σ 2 − ∑ i = 1 n ( log ( x i ) − μ ) 2 2 ( − σ 2 ) − 2 = 0 ⇒ n 2 σ 2 = ∑ i = 1 n ( log ( x i ) − μ ) 2 2 σ 4 ⇒ n σ 2 = ∑ i = 1 n ( log ( x i ) − μ ) 2 ⇒ σ ^ 2 = ∑ i = 1 n ( log ( x i ) − μ ^ ) 2 n ⇒ σ ^ = ∑ i = 1 n ( log ( x i ) − log ( x i ) ‾ ) 2 n \begin{align*} \frac{dl}{d\sigma^2} &= -\frac{n}{2\sigma^2} - \sum_{i=1}^n \frac{(\log(x_i) - \mu)^2}{2} (-\sigma^2)^{-2} = 0 \\ &\Rightarrow \frac{n}{2\sigma^2} = \frac{\sum_{i=1}^n (\log(x_i) - \mu)^2}{2\sigma^4} \\ &\Rightarrow n\sigma^2 = \sum_{i=1}^n (\log(x_i) - \mu)^2 \\ &\Rightarrow \hat{\sigma}^2 = \frac{\sum_{i=1}^n (\log(x_i) - \hat{\mu})^2}{n} \\ &\Rightarrow \hat{\sigma} = \sqrt{\frac{\sum_{i=1}^n (\log(x_i) - \overline{\log(x_i)})^2}{n}} \end{align*}

-The MLE of μ \mu and σ \sigma are:
+The MLE of μ \mu σ \sigma

 μ ^ = log ( x i ) ‾ , σ ^ = ∑ i = 1 n ( log ( x i ) − log ( x i ) ‾ ) 2 n \hat{\mu} = \overline{\log(x_i)}, \quad \hat{\sigma} = \sqrt{\frac{\sum_{i=1}^n (\log(x_i) - \overline{\log(x_i)})^2}{n}}